5 Unusual Technical SEO Best Practices

 - 404: Document not found – your requested URL does not exist.

 - 410: The page used to be there, but now it’s gone.
-This is essentially telling the search engine to purge the indexed entry now instead of waiting for a few 404 errors to cause deletion.
+This essentially tells the search engine to purge the indexed entry now instead of waiting for a few 404 errors to cause deletion.

-- 500: The server experienced an internal error which prevents it from serving the request.
+- 500: The server experienced an internal error that prevents it from serving the request.

 Common server errors include a 302 and 404.
 Here’s a video I did on 302s that you can check out:

 - Use our SEOToolSet’s free Check Server Page tool.